wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_addnode.md

 ---
-title: dash:addnode \[POST\] {disallowed}
+title: dash:addnode  {disallowed} - Dash
-description: Attempts to add or remove a node from the addnode list, or to try aconnection to a node once.
+description: Example code for the dash:addnode  {disallowed} json-rpc method. Сomplete guide on how to use dash:addnode  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters